-White Papers must be submitted as PDF files, with a minimum of 11-point font, and be a maximum of five pages long.
+Position Papers must be submitted as PDF files, with a minimum of 11-point font, and be a maximum of five pages long.
 Submissions may be made in English or in French.
-White Papers are not required to contain a specific set of sections or headings.
+Position Papers are not required to contain a specific set of sections or headings.

 SUBMISSION AND DUE DATES:

 Deadline for submissions is on 17:00 PST December 14, 2020.

 All submitted Position Papers will be posted throughout the consultation process as public documents on NDRIO’s website.